 It’s better to select select-few currency pairs to watch closely daily.
-One way to filter out so many options is by focusing on the most predictable currency pairs only.
+One way to filter out so many options is by only focusing on the most predictable currency pairs.

 The spiel for the forex market is how many opportunities there are to make profits.

-but there are so many pairs to choose from but at the same time, this can be distracting.
+But there are so many pairs to choose from at the same time, this can be distracting.